lati111/laravel_datatables/readme.md

 ### Creating a custom dataprovider script (TS)
 Start creating your own receiver class for a dataprovider, simply create a class extending `DataproviderBase`.
 Afterwards you must implement it's abstract methods.
 The first being `abstract fetchData(url: string): Promise<any>` and it's counterpart `abstract [postData(url: string, parameters: FormData): Promise<any>`, which should retrieve the json data from your dataprovider and convert it into an array filled with associative arrays.
-The second method is `abstract addItem(data:Array<any>): void` which should add one of the associative arrays from `fetchData` to your datatable in whatever way you want.
+The second method is `protected createItem(data:Array<any>): void` which should add one of the associative arrays from `fetchData` to your datatable in whatever way you want.

 ```ts
 class Datatable extends DataproviderBase {